scrthq/gitpitch/PITCHME.md

 +++
 @title[Existing Connectors - 1]
-#### Check for existing connectors
+#### Existing Connectors

 ***

 Some vendors may have a pre-built SAML connector available in OneLogin's Application catalog.
-Once a new SSO setup request is received for "NewApp", it's a good idea to check for existing connectors first in OneLogin.
+Once a new SSO setup request is received for "NewApp", it's a good idea to Existing Connectors first in OneLogin.

 <br>